 1965 – Charles H. Weaver: 1965-1968

-Dr. Weaver made many significant contributions to the college.
+Weaver made many significant contributions to the college.
 One of his primary goals was to link the mission of the college to the needs of industry.
 Student enrollments and research activities escalated under Dean Weaver’s guidance.
-As the university’s first chancellor, Dr. Waver was charged with the responsibility for all teaching, research, and public service programs on the Knoxville campus.
+As the university’s first chancellor, Weaver was charged with the responsibility for all teaching, research, and public service programs on the Knoxville campus.

 1968 – Fred N. Peebles: 1968-1980

-1973 – The college established the Minority Engineering Scholarship Program (MESP) in order to increase the number of African-American students enrolled in engineering studies.
-The college’s diversity outreach, support, and retention initiatives were reestablished under the Engineering Diversity Programs Office in 2000.
+1973 – The college establishes the Minority Engineering Scholarship Program in cooperation with industry to increase the number of underrepresented students enrolled in engineering studies.
+The program is later incorporated as the basis for the college’s Office of Engineering Diversity Programs.

 1973 – The university’s power plant, built in 1925, is renovated to house the Department of Nuclear Engineering.
 In 1988, the building is named Pasqua Hall in honor of Dr. Pietro F. Pasqua, the first head of the Department of Nuclear Engineering.